mehul-m-prajapati/zestAI/README.md

 * *Article Generator*: Generate high-quality articles by simply providing a title and desired length.
 * *Blog Title Generator*: Get catchy and SEO-friendly blog titles from a keyword and category.
 * *Image Generator*: Create stunning visuals from a text prompt using generative AI.
-* *Background Remover*: Upload an image to automatically get a transparent background.
+* *Background Remover*: Upload an image to get a transparent background automatically.
 * *Image Object Remover*: Remove unwanted objects from any image by describing them.
 * *Resume Analyzer*: Upload a resume to receive a comprehensive analysis and improvement suggestions.